haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/live/live-sanity-check.md

 We highly recommend having Magento already installed prior to deployment.
 During the [deployment phase]({{ page.baseurl }}/cloud/reference/discover-deploy.html#cloud-deploy-over-phases-hook), we perform the following tasks:

 *	Install the Magento application if needed
-*	If the Magento application is installed, upgrade components
+*	If the Magento application is installed, upgrade 组件
 *	Clear the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %}
 *	Set the Magento application for [`production`]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#production-mode) mode

 To deploy your site:

-1. If you haven't already, log in as or switch to the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. If you haven't already, log in as or switch to the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 2. Change to your project root directory.
 3. Enter the following command: